cdluminate/ProdL/VIU/smanual.md

 ### 3.2.
 Download and Setup Anaconda

 We install it in the [silent-mode](https://docs.anaconda.com/anaconda/install/silent-mode/)

+**Important Hint 1:** We are running out of space of the `/data` partition on every GPU node.
+Please install your anaconda instance to the shared storage (`/mnt`) if no space is available there.

 ```shell
 ansible -i servers.txt all -m shell -a 'chdir=Downloads wget -c https://repo.anaconda.com/archive/Anaconda3-2021.11-Linux-x86_64.sh'